Low Emission Zones

 All Club Sites and Camping in the Forest Sites are currently outside the LEZ, but a number of Event Sites, Certificated Sites and Listed Sites are within the zone.
 To check out whether the particular campsite you wish to stay is within the LEZ visit the TFL website or to find out more about the LEZ click here.

-Please note that you will be required to upload a copy of your registration document to apply, though the maximum file size permitted is up to 400kb.
+You need to upload a copy of your registration document to apply, but the maximum file size you can upload is 400kb.
 There are several free photo editing websites available which can help to reduce your file size if necessary.
-Your computer may already have the Microsoft Paint program, which can also be used to resize images, or you can convert the image to a PDF file type instead.
+Your computer may already have the Microsoft Paint program, which can be used to resize images, or you can save the image as a PDF file type instead.

-To avoid any complications we recommend that you apply for the sticker as soon as possible, which will cover the lifetime of your vehicle, whenever you visit any part of France.
+To avoid any complications we recommend that you apply for the sticker as soon as possible, which is a cheap, simple, one-off process, and will cover the lifetime of your vehicle, whenever you visit any part of France.